amhome/Custom-Cryptocurrency/README.md

-# Create your own cryptocurrency on blockchain using solidity made simple
+# Custom Cryptocurrency using Solidity

+This is a really simple solidity source code for creating your own custom cryptocurrency using ERC20 on blockchain.